vbauer/manet/README.md

   <dd>Run Manet server with or without logging information (default is false).</dd>

   <dt>--level</dt>
   <dd>Setting the level for your logging message.
-Possible values: debug, info, silly, warn, error (default is "debug").</dd>
+Possible values: debug, info, silly, warn, error (default is "info").
+If want to investigate some problem with Manet, use "debug" level: --level=debug</dd>

   <dt>--cors</dt>
   <dd>Enable <a href="http://www.w3.org/TR/cors/">Cross-Origin Resource Sharing</a> (default is false).</dd>